-As of December 8, 2023, we owned at least 122 registered patents.
+As of July 13, 2023, we owned at least 122 registered patents.
 Our issued U.S. patents expire between 2023 and 2040.
 All of our solely-owned granted U.S. and foreign patents that relate to composition of matter for SD-101 will expire in December 2023.
 Upon expiration of the patents covering SD-101, third parties, including other biopharmaceutical companies, will be able to obtain or use SD-101 other than to the extent we have other patent protection, including through our method of use patents for pressure controlled therapeutic delivery.
 In addition, certain of our patents relating to the use of TriNav will expire beginning in 2031, with additional patents relating to TriNav expiring in 2036 and 2038.
 While we are seeking additional patent coverage, there can be no assurances that such additional patent protection will be granted, or if granted, that these patents will not be infringed upon or otherwise held enforceable.
 Even if we are successful in obtaining a patent, patents have a limited lifespan.
 Various extensions may be available; however, the life of a patent, and the protection it affords, is limited.
-We also intend to apply for orphan drug designation and orphan designation in the U.S. and EU, respectively, which, if granted, would extend the exclusivity period beyond the initial five years of regulatory exclusivity from the date of approval in Europe; however, there can be no assurance that we will ever obtain approval or orphan drug exclusivity for such product candidates.
+We also intend to apply for orphan drug designation and orphan designation in the U.S. and EU, respectively, which, if granted, would extend the exclusivity period beyond the initial five years of regulatory exclusivity from the date of approval in the U.S. and beyond the eight years of data exclusivity from the date of approval in Europe; however, there can be no assurance that we will ever obtain approval or orphan drug exclusivity for such product candidates.
 Without patent protection of our product candidates, we may be open to competition from generic versions of such methods and compositions.
-As of December 8, 2023, we have at least 69 pending patent applications and four U.S. provisional patent applications.
-We do not know whether any of our patent applications will result in issued patents or, if any of our patent applications do issue, whether such patents will protect our technology and drugs, in whole or in part, or whether such patents will protect our technology and drugs
+As of July 13, 2023, we have at least 61 pending patent applications and four U.S. provisional patent applications.
+We do not know whether any of our patent applications will result in issued patents or, if any of our patent applications do issue, whether such patents will protect our technology and drugs, in